 The operator P is physics based and deterministic.
-On the other hand, the filters F_1^i and F_2 are to be selected by the neural network training algorithm such that input the DAS trace \vec{d} is as close as possible to the output DAS trace $\vec{d^}$.
+On the other hand, the filters F_1^i and F_2 are to be selected by the neural network training algorithm such that input the DAS trace \overline{d} is as close as possible to the output DAS trace \overline{d} .

-After training, the encoder network is an approximation of the inverse of the decoder operator.
+After training, the encoder network approximates the inverse of the decoder operator.
 We apply this encoder network alone to transform DAS traces to geophone ones.